ShowLiao/Android-GoogleDrive/README.md

-Drive a picture and upload into Google Drive , open a google drive view and get a file resource ID.
-Use the resouce id to generate download url.  use the url to generate qr code for download the file.
+Draw a picture and upload into Google Drive
+Open a google drive view and get a file resource ID.
+Use the resouce id to generate download url.
+Use the url to generate QRCode for download the file.